Friday, June 28, 2024

 Many prisoners tried to start a resistance, but were heavily punished and condemned to death.

-By 1941 medical experiements were performed on the sick and those unfit to work, biochemicals, sulfamide, great altitudes and hypothermia tested, typhoid treatments.
+By 1941 medical experiments were performed on the sick and those unfit to work, biochemicals, sulfamide, great altitudes and hypothermia tested, typhoid treatments.

 By the end stage of the war, hygiene and food rationing were catastrophic, and there was much typhus.